zhuaidadaya/ConfigUtil/README.md

 }
 ```

-every parameter is all like this in init CU
+every parameter is all can do this in init CU<br>
+(but location of parameters is required)